nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

     cd Project_RNN_Enhancement
     sudo python setup.py build & sudo python setup.py install

-After that you hopefully be able to simply write `import seq2seq_upgrade`
+After that you hopefully be able to simply write `import Project_RNN_Enhancement`

 ------
 Some Features are being tested while others are tested and functional.
 They are labelled: